 Secured by Real Property

-A mortgage loan is secured by the real property being financed, meaning the lender can foreclose on the property if the borrower defaults on loan payments.
+The lender secures a mortgage loan with the real property being financed, allowing them to foreclose on the property if the borrower defaults on loan payments.

 The property serves as collateral for the lender in case the borrower is unable to repay the loan.
 The lender will typically require an appraisal to determine the property value before approving a mortgage.